microsoft/onnxjs-demo/README.md

 # ONNX.js Demo

-ONNX.js demo is an interactive demo portal showing real use cases running [ONNX.js](https://github.com/Microsoft/onnxjs) in VueJS.
-It currently supports four examples for you to quickly experience the power of ONNX.js.
+ONNX.js demo is an interactive demo portal showing real use cases running [ONNX.js](https://github.com/Microsoft/onnxjs) runtime in VueJS.
+It currently supports four examples for you to quickly experience the power of ONNX.js runtime.

-The demo is available here.
+The demo is available [here](https://microsoft.github.io/onnxjs-demo/).

 ## Use Cases

 The demo provides four scenarios based on four different ONNX pre-trained deep learning models.

-### 1. Squeezenet
+### 1. SqueezeNet

 [SqueezeNet](https://github.com/onnx/models/tree/master/squeezenet) is a light-weight convolutional network for image classification.
-Similar to the ResNet-50 demo, you can select or upload an image and see which category it's from in miliseconds.
+In the demo, you can select or upload an image and see which category it's from in miliseconds.

 ### 2. ResNet-50

 [ResNet-50](https://github.com/onnx/models/tree/master/models/image_classification/resnet) is a highly-accurate deep convolutional network for image classification.
 It is trained on 1000 pre-defined classes.
-In the demo, you can select or upload an image and see which category it's from.
+Similar to the SqueezeNet demo, you can select or upload an image and see which category it's from.

 ### 3. FER+ Emotion Recognition
 [Emotion Ferplus](https://github.com/onnx/models/tree/master/emotion_ferplus)